Spring Asparagus with Creamy Mustard Sauce

 - Don’t peel off too much, just smooth it out.
 Save the scraps and freeze them to make vegetable broth.

-- See how the Asparagus is cleaned and trimmed below.
+- See how the asparagus is cleaned and trimmed below.

 Full, Printable and Pinterest Save-able Recipe